fmuecke/ExeBundle/README.md

 ## How It Works (High Level)

-1. Define which files and entry points should be bundled
+1. Define which files and main executable should be bundled
 2. ExeBundle packages everything into a single executable
 3. At runtime:
-   - the bundle is prepared locally (side-by-side or cached)
+   - the bundle is extracted locally (cached, subdir, or temporary)
    - integrity is verified
-   - the selected entry point is launched
+   - the main executable is launched
 4. No global installation is performed
 5. No system state is modified unless the bundled application does so